getify/You-Dont-Know-JS/scope & closures/ch5.md

 **Note:** Separate files **"foo.js"** and **"bar.js"** would be need to be created, with the contents as shown in the first two snippets, respectively.
 Then, your program would load/import those modules to use them, as shown in the third snippet.

 `import` imports one or more members from a module's API into the current scope, each to a bound variable (`hello` in our case). `module` imports an entire module API to a bound variable (`foo`, `bar` in our case). `export` exports an identifier (variable, function) to the public API for the current module.
-These statements can be used as many times in a module's definition as is necessary.
+These operators can be used as many times in a module's definition as is necessary.

 The contents inside the *module file* are treated as if enclosed in a scope closure, just like with the function-closure modules seen earlier.